Community Partnership Spotlight

 Environmental and Sustainability Progress

-Before construction began, we safely relocated 27 native copper skinks to nearby Waiatarua Reserve, where they now live in custom-built log-stack habitats.
-Working alongside iwi partners, tuna (eels) were also carefully caught and released into suitable waterways.
+Before construction began, 27 native copper skinks were safely relocated to nearby Waiatarua Reserve, where they now live in custom-built log stack homes.
+Working alongside iwi partners, 66 tuna (eels) were also carefully caught and released into suitable habitats.

-To date, close to than 20,000 plants and trees have been established across The Hill, restoring biodiversity and creating new habitats.
-Our landscaping partner, Greenscene, has also diverted up to 90% of plant pots from landfill by reusing them at their Kingseat nursery - a practical example of our circular-economy approach in action.
+Over 19,000 plants and trees have been planted on-site to date, restoring native biodiversity across The Hill.
+Our landscaping partner Greenscene has diverted up to 90% of plant pots from landfill by reusing them, a practical example of our circular economy approach in action.

 Cultural Heritage in Action